epfahl/graphene_demo/README.md

 }
 ```

 The default operation of Relay is to expose node identifiers as *globally unique* opaque strings.
-Copy and paste the location `id` of BK1 (locationId: 1) and try a new query that retrieves data for the first 3 feature rows corresponding to that location:
+Copy and paste the encoded location `id` of BK1 and try a new query that retrieves data for the first 3 feature rows corresponding to the *node* occupied by that location:

 ```bash
 {